Remembering Datchet’s WWI soldiers

 Datchet’s WWI Memorial commemorates 54 men from the village, most of whom were buried abroad in the great WWI cemeteries or listed on foreign memorials.
 What is less well known is that a dozen WWI soldiers are buried, or have memorials, in the Parish Council cemetery in Ditton Road, some only recently rediscovered.
 Not all of these men are remembered on the War Memorial.

-In 2015 Datchet Village Society produced a leaflet ‘Datchet in the Great War 1914-1918: A Memorial Trail‘.
+Datchet Village Society has produced a leaflet ‘Datchet in the Great War 1914-1918: A Memorial Trail‘.
 This leaflet provides information on all the WWI soldiers remembered on the memorial on the village green, with a map showing where they all lived.
 It is available at The Bridge, from the DVS stall at local events, or to download here.